bilalst67/Sensor-reading-and-graph/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the General Public License - see the [LICENSE](LICENSE) file for details.